foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **Integration and ETL solutions** - for transferring data of changing data models across applications via simple, static pipelines.

-Charian serialization uses a schemaless text-encoding format called "Recursive Delimited Array" ( RDA)[^1] that does not require any configuration or compilation to a specific data model.
-Such a unique, one-size-fits-all approach, compared to traditional schema-based serialization tools and systems, has many advantages -
+Charian serialization uses a schemaless text-encoding format called "Recursive Delimited Array" ( RDA)[^1] that enocdes anything and everything to one generic data model, which is a multidimensional array.
+Its one-size-fits-all approach, compared to traditional schema-based serialization tools and systems, has many advantages -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
 An RDA-encoded string provides an encoded storage space accessible as a multidimensional array.